 This post used to be part of a post called ‘An early start at Caffè Roscioli’ but it got too big and I’ve given Roscioli it’s own post.
-You can read it here should you want advice for a great breakfast and lunch in the area.
+You can read it here should you want advice for a great breakfast and/or lunch in the area.

 After breakfast you could go to the Mercato di Campo de’ Fiori which starts at 9am.

 There is another bakery at one end of the market square.
 I want to go to Forno Campo de ‘Fiori at 22 Piazza Campo de’ Fiori, because I have heard that their Pizza Rossa edges out Roscioli’s (although they are members of the same family), but it was closed when I went unfortunately.

 If you have a little time to kill before the market gets going, you could check out this hidden courtyard around the corner, the Arco degli Acetari (vinegar-makers arch) at 19 Via del Pellegrino, which features on a lot of postcards.
 Video here.

 After lunch at Roscioli I went to Galleria Spada, the Spada family gallery of 17th century paintings and sculpture (including work by Titan, Guercino and Gentileschi), at 13 Piazza Capo di Ferro.
 I got in for the reduced price of €2.50 with my Roma Pass.
 Video here.

 Out in the courtyard is La Prospettiva del Borromini, a Baroque optical illusion of what looks like a long colonnade but which in fact is only nine meters in length.

 They also have a very fat cat known as Lady Spada.